Milan144/OpenAI-Character-Chat/README.md

 Talk with a video game character using OpenAI API

 ## Techs
-This app is using Django for client-side interface and GO for the API
+This app is using GO for the server-side

 ## Requirements
-You must install Python (>3.6) and Go.
-Make sure pip is installed by typing pip --version.
+You must install Go.
+Make sure go is installed by typing 'go version'.
+(On MacOS go is already added in path but on other OS you may need to add it yourself).
 ## Installation
-Launch the installation script, it will install the dependencies for Django and Go apps.
+Launch the installation script, it will install the dependencies for the GO server.

 ## Database
 Import the characterChatAI.sql file into msql.